 UTMB's Clinical and Translational Science Award

-Aligned with the goals of the ITS, UTMB’s CTSA seeks to facilitate translational research as a rigorous discipline, develop translational research training programs at all levels in the graduate continuum, effectively conduct and bridge step 1 translational research to steps 2 and 3, and interface productively with the national CTSA consortium.
-In particular, our CTSA builds teams of researchers with diverse skills who can work effectively toward positive health outcomes.
-These teams serve as exemplary learning environments for the next generation of translational investigators.
+Aligned with the goals of our Institution, our CTSA seeks to facilitate translational research as a rigorous discipline, develop translational research training programs at all levels in the graduate continuum, effectively conduct and bridge step 1 translational research to steps 2 and 3, and interface productively with the national CTSA consortium.
+To accomplish these goals, we have organized our CTSA to systematically support the formation, conduct, evaluation and translational outcome of 14 competitively selected multidisciplinary translational teams (MTTs) thematically organized around our successful NIH-funded interdisciplinary research centers.

 These collaborative teams develop, demonstrate, and disseminate innovative methods and technologies relevant to a broad range of diseases and conditions, including cancer, neurological disorders, heart disease and multiple rare diseases.
 MTTs, which serve as exemplary learning environments for the next generation of translational investigators, are supported by a diversity of university core laboratories and intellectual resources.
 The CTSA provides access through a single point of contact and is governed by an NIH-style Executive Committee, as well as Internal and External Advisory Committees.